Sly (band)

-Sly was a Japanese heavy metal supergroup formed in 1994 by former members of popular groups of the Japanese metal scene.
-The line-up included singer Minoru Niihara and drummer Munetaka Higuchi (both from Loudness), guitarist Shinichiro Ishihara (Earthshaker) and bassist Koichi Terasawa (Blizard).
+Sly was a Japanese heavy metal supergroup formed in 1994 by former members of popular Japanese metal bands.
+The lineup included singer Minoru Niihara drummer Munetaka Higuchi from Loudness, guitarist Shinichiro Ishihara from Earthshaker, and bassist Koichi Terasawa from Blizard.
 Sly disbanded in 1998.
-Niihara then formed X.Y.Z.→A, before he and Higuchi both re-joined Loudness in 2000.
-Ishihara took part in the reformation of his former group Earthshaker in 1999, and Terasawa formed Rider Chips in 2000.
+Niihara later formed X.Y.Z.→A, while Higuchi and Niihara rejoined Loudness in 2000.
+Ishihara participated in the reformation of Earthshaker in 1999, and Terasawa formed Rider Chips in 2000.